 In order to appeal more to the mass market, several food outlets have sprung up which offer consumers more decadent, often deep fried versions of their favourite meat substitutes, breaking down the predisposed concept that plant-based, vegan cuisine is generally a healthier and more virtuous option.
 This 'naughtier' approach to plant-based dining makes it an even easier transition from meat for those considering swapping to some alternative sources of protein, but still wanting to indulge in a less healthy meal from time to time.

 Before manufacturers start developing novel and exciting products for the meat-free market, they need to have a strong understanding of what the everyday consumer actually looks for in products used to mimic the meat component in their dishes.

 Analysis recently undertaken by market research firm Mintel reveals that consumers of plant-based foods often pay attention to the product’s ingredients, scrutinising the labels for identifiable vegetable-based ingredients, which constitutes a substantial factor in their purchasing behavior.
 Because of this, the use of peas, lentils, legumes, nuts and pulses are often utilised advantageously by manufactures, as they are both recognisable to consumers, whilst generally being well regarded for their evidence-based health benefits.

 The other top findings from this survey was the desire for convenience among consumers, as well as a preference for meat-free products that mimic the appearance of real meat products, such as burgers, sausages and bacon.
-It seems that choosing meat-substitutes that are shaped into familiar and easily identifable formats, tends to be an easier transition for many into the world of meat-free cuisine.
-This could be related to understanding the role that the original meat product that their analogue is based on plays in their usual meals.
+It seems that choosing meat-substitutes that are shaped into familiar and easily identifiable formats, tends to be an easier transition for many into the world of meat-free cuisine.

 Here is a brief low-down on some of most popular meat alternatives available in the European market to date;